 There are many different lines of “attack” that critics use.
 You’ll notice that nearly all of them comment about the same three issues:

-Many of the important discoveries in history were made by people who thought outside the box and were outside their alleged specialty.
+People who thought outside the box and were outside their alleged specialty made many of the important discoveries in history.
 The airplane was invented and perfected by bicycle mechanics (the Wright Brothers).
 Einstein was a patent office clerk when he was awarded the Nobel Prize in Photo-electrics, not physics.
 Many in the movement are not neuroscientists—and many are reputable scientists.
-Credentials are only part of process.
-A Nobel Laureate in physics said in 1923, "There is no likelihood of tapping the power of the atom."
-That was Robert Millikan, president of CalTech for 25 years.

-Eric Jensen has spent over 20 years making connections between brain research and the classroom.
-It’s no wonder that those who have spent 20 days at this are unable to make connections; they don’t have the interdisciplinary background to do it.
+Eric Jensen has been a classroom teacher.
+He has a BA in English, MA in Organizational Development and Ph.D. in Human Development.
+He spent over 20 years making connections between brain research and the classroom.
+It’s no wonder that those who have spent 20 hours at this are unable to make connections; they don’t have the interdisciplinary background to do it.
 This is not criticism; it’s reality.
-If you don’t understand something, learn about , don’t criticize it.
+If you don’t understand something, learn about it, don’t criticize it.

 BLOG BY: Classroom Teacher, Kevin Killion

 BACKGROUND ON KILLION… He is a prolific reviewer on Amazon and other blogs.
 His educational philosophy might be summed up by one of his reviews on the book “Smart Schools, Smart Kids” (Fiske).
 Posted on Amazon.
 Killion says…

 "Fiske recommends adopting 'smart school' concepts: decentralizing decision-making; requiring students to take responsibility for their own learning; using portfolios for assessing student learning rather than standardized tests; training teachers to become learning coaches rather than mere dispensers of facts, etc."